venarius/stellar-invictus/README.md

 - ~~Missions~~
 - Planetary Interaction -> Rebid every month to maintain
 - Expeditions -> Quiz for loot -> Worker to randomly place hidden Locations in Systems
+- Scan locations to see ships at that place
 - ~~Trading System~~
 - More Ships
 - ~~Faction Bonuses~~